-A. Satellite Accumulation Areas (SAA) - At WVU, each laboratory is treated as a SAA unless the requirements cannot be met.
+A. Satellite Accumulation Areas (SAA) - At WVU, each laboratory is treated as an SAA unless the requirements cannot be met.
 If waste is generated in a laboratory, it cannot be moved out of that laboratory.
 For instance, if you generate waste in room 101, you are forbidden to move that waste to another room, even 101A, unless more requirements are met.

 Requirements that must be met in an SAA are as follows:

 - a.
 Waste accumulated must be at or near the point of generation (in the same lab) - b.
 Container must be labeled with the words "Hazardous Waste." - c.
-Container must be labeled with Hazard Identifier: "Ignitable, Corrosive, Reactive, Toxic, or Oxidizer (ignitable)". - d.
+Container must be labeled with hazard identifier: "Ignitable, Corrosive, Reactive, Toxic, or Oxidizer (Ignitable)". - d.
 Container must be labeled with waste constituents (no chemical formulas). - e.
 Container must be marked with a Date when it is FULL. - f.
 Container must be compatible with the waste inside. - g.
-Container must ALWAYS be CLOSED, unless actively adding waste or venting for safety reasons.
-(If venting, it is recommended to do so inside a fume hood and place a sign on the container stating "Venting in Progress".) - h.
+Container must ALWAYS be CLOSED, unless actively adding waste. - h.
+Venting for safety reasons: (If venting, it is recommended to do so inside a fume hood and place a sign on the container stating: "Venting in Progress".)
 Containers that are venting should utilize a pressure release vent cap or lid designed for the container.
 If no vent cap or lid is available, contact EHS for alternative options to remain in compliance. - i.
-Cannot accumulate more than 55 gallons of hazardous waste. - j.
-Cannot accumulate more than 1 quart / 1 Liter of liquid or 2.2 lb. / 1 Kg of solid acutely hazardous waste.
+Cannot accumulate more than 55 gallons of non-acute liquid hazardous waste. - j.
+Cannot accumulate more than 1 quart of liquid or 1 kg (2.2 pounds) of solid acutely hazardous waste. - k.

-k.
 Cannot move waste to any other SAA or room that is not a CAA or TSDF.

 Note: Failure to comply with ANY part of the SAA requirements will forfeit the reduced regulatory burden and invoke the requirements below for CAA.

-- B. Central Accumulation Area (CAA) These areas are setup to accumulate waste until the waste vendor can move the waste offsite.
+B. Central Accumulation Area (CAA) - These areas are setup to accumulate waste until the waste vendor can move the waste offsite.
 These areas have many additional requirements that involve documentation at many levels.
-You must contact EHS prior to establishing and accumulating waste.
-Requirements that must be met in an this type of area are as follows: - a.
-Container of Hazardous Waste must be labeled with the words "Hazardous Waste." - b.
-Container must be labeled with Hazard Identifier: "Ignitable, Corrosive, Reactive, Toxic, or Oxidizer (ignitable)". - c.
+You must contact EHS prior to establishing a CAA.

+Requirements that must be met in a CAA are as follows:

+- a.
+Containers of Hazardous Waste must be labeled with the words "Hazardous Waste." - b.
+Container must be labeled with Hazard Identifier: "Ignitable, Corrosive, Reactive, Toxic, or Oxidizer (Ignitable)". - c.
 Container must be in good condition and compatible with the waste. - d.
 Container must ALWAYS be CLOSED, unless actively adding waste. - e.
 Container must be dated when the first drop of waste is placed inside. - f.
-Container must be non-leaking and stored in a manner to prevent releases. - g.
+Container must be non-leaking and stored in a manner to prevent releases.

+- g.
 Cannot accumulate for more than 90 days at LQG sites. - h.
 Cannot accumulate more than 270 days at SQG sites. - i.
-Area must be inspected weekly (< 7 calendar days) with documentation kept on file for review. - j.
+Area must be inspected weekly with documentation kept on file for review. - j.
 Area must be maintained in a manner to prevent fire, explosion, and spills. - k.
-Area must have a communication device for emergencies. - I. Area must have all emergency equipment tested and maintained.
+Area must have a communication device for emergencies. - I. Area must have all emergency equipment tested and maintained. - m.

-- m.
 Area must meet all aisle space requirements to allow movement of personnel and emergency equipment. - n.
 All emergency equipment must be maintained and listed in the contingency plan. - o.
 Area must meet requirements for WV State Fire Marshall and marked accordingly.